recommend-games/blog/content/posts/sdj_essay/index.md

 Some of you might have notices that I'm a bit of a {{% sdj / %}} fanboy. 🙃 Every year when the award season rolls around, the discussion about the purpose and the influence of {{% sdj / %}} comes up again.
 So I thought it's a good idea to collect my thoughts on the subject in one handy place I can easily reference in the future. 🤓

+# What's the purpose of {{% sdj / %}}?

+Let's get something fundamental out of the way: what is the purpose of not just this award, but *any* award?
+Here's the definition from [Wikipedia](https://en.wikipedia.org/wiki/Award):

+> An award, sometimes called a distinction, is given to a recipient as a token of recognition of excellence in a certain field.

+Maybe more important for our discussion isn't what the award is for, but *whom* it is for.
+Broadly speaking, there's two categories here: *inward* facing awards and *outward* facing awards.

+Inward facing awards are given by a certain community (or a subset of it) to its members.
+The main goal is to bring the community together, to recognise current achievements and discuss future directions.
+Most academic and industry awards fall into this category, as well as popularity contests in board gaming such as the Deutscher Spielepreis and the Golden Geek.
+In the most reductive way, it's about the community patting itself on the back.

+Outward facing awards, on the other hand, are meant to highlight said "excellence in a certain field" to a wider audience.
+Those awards are less concerned about being cutting edge or seeking consensus within a community, but rather about promoting the field to the public. {{% sdj / %}} is firmly in this category.
+To quote [their FAQ](https://www.spiel-des-jahres.de/en/faq/):

+> Ultimately, the jury is concerned with selecting and rewarding those games that seem best suited to promote the cultural asset of board games in society.

+*Kulturgut Spiel* or *games as a cultural asset* is a term you'll hear a lot when you listen to the jury.
+That's the most philosophical way to state their mission.
+The most reductive way to view {{% sdj / %}} is as a buyer's guide for people who are looking for one new game a year to play beneath the Christmas tree with their family. 🎄

+I think internalising this mission goes a long way towards understand what the award does and doesn't want to be.

 # What's the purpose of awards?

 Let's start more generally: what are awards and why are they given out?
 Here's the definition from [Wikipedia](https://en.wikipedia.org/wiki/Award):